 For many, the decision to start hormone replacement therapy for women is a significant step in their lives.
 Some wonder about the benefits of this therapy while others want to know the risks associated with it.

-Estrogen-only therapy refers to taking only the estrogen.
+Estrogen-only therapy refers to taking the only estrogen.
 It’s usually prescribed for the patients who are undergoing surgical menopause.
-Usually, doctors suggest a low dose of estrogen in the form of pills, patches, ring, or spray.
+Usually, doctors suggest a low dose of estrogen in the form of pills, patches, rings, or spray.

 The combination of estrogen and progesterone therapy is for women who haven’t had a hysterectomy, a procedure to remove the uterus.
-This therapy reduces the risks for cancer of the endometrium.
+This therapy reduces the risks of cancer of the endometrium.

 HRT isn’t 100% safe for all, and it’s important to talk to a certified doctor before starting it.
 Read along to learn about the pros and cons of hormone replacement therapy for women.

 Hormone replacement therapy provides a lot of benefits.
 It is helpful for patients with menopausal symptoms.
 The therapy helps make women feel better and reduces the chances of bone loss and other medical conditions.

 During pre-menopause, hormonal fluctuations lead to uncomfortable symptoms, and HRT can help in managing those symptoms.
 Hormone replacement treatment is useful in relieving hot flashes.